-Only in the Gnutella traces do the best fixed strategies match the performance of the best replacement strategies, likely since these traces are significantly shorter than the others (Table 1).
+In the two peer-to-peer traces, the best fixed strategies match the performance of the best replacement strategies, perhaps since these traces are shorter than the others (Table 1).
 In any case, fixed strategies are less applicable in a peer-to-peer setting due to the dynamic population.

-In the other three traces, the best replacement strategies offer a $1.3-5\times$ improvement over the best fixed strategy, depending on k and increasing with the length of the trace.
+In the other three traces, the best replacement strategies offer a $1.3-5\times$ improvement over the best fixed strategy, depending on k and the trace.
 This suggests that dynamically selecting nodes for a long-running distributed application would be worthwhile when churn has a sufficient impact on cost or service quality.

 In the PlanetLab trace, the fixed strategies are particularly poor.
 This is primarily due to a period of uncharacteristically high churn from late October until early December, 2004, coinciding with the PlanetLab V3 rollout.
 During this period, fixed strategies had an order of magnitude higher churn than at other periods, while the replacement strategies increased by only about 50%.
 While this is impressive on the part of the replacement strategies, the rollout period may not be representative of PlanetLab as a whole.
-Restricting the simulation to the 6-month period after the rollout (Figure 2.5), the smart fixed strategies offer some benefit, and there is less separation between strategies in general.
+Restricting the simulation to the 6-month period after the rollout (Figure 2(b)), the smart fixed strategies offer some benefit, and there is less separation between strategies in general.
 However, all of the replacement strategies are still more effective than the best fixed strategy.